nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 .. note::

-    There are features that will might the recommended deployment, e.g.:
+    There are features that might change the recommended deployment, e.g.:

     * Clustering support